paluh/purescript-clappr-pux/README.md

       }

     view state = div $ do
-      p $ text "It is my great pleasure to present you Clappr Component:" clappr
+      p $ text "It is my great pleasure to present you The Clappr Player Component:" clappr
         ( DvrControls.setup
         <<< Watermark.setup watermark